leafo/web_sanitize/README.md

 It should be pretty fast.
 It's powered by the wonderful library [LPEG][3].
 There is only one string concatenation on each call to `sanitize_html`.
 200kb of HTML can be sanitized in 0.01 seconds on my computer.
-This makes in unnecessary is most circumstances to sanitize ahead of time when rendering untrusted HTML.
+This makes it unnecessary in most circumstances to sanitize ahead of time when rendering untrusted HTML.

 ## Tests